RickyMarq/RickyMarq/README.md

 # Hey, what's up 🚀

-👨‍💻 Midlevel Software Engineer at Wexp
+👨‍💻 Midlevel Software Engineer at InEvent

 🎓 Graduated in Systems Analysis and Development at Anhembi Morumbi